-Microsoft Office 365 Advanced Threat Protection (ATP) is a cloud-based email filtering service that helps protect your organization against unknown malware and viruses by providing robust zero-day protection, and includes features to safeguard your organization from harmful links in real time.
-ATP has rich reporting and URL trace capabilities that give administrators insight into the kind of attacks happening in your organization.
+Microsoft Defender for Office 365 is a cloud-based email filtering service that helps protect your organization against unknown malware and viruses by providing robust zero-day protection, and includes features to safeguard your organization from harmful links in real time.
+Defender for Office 365 has rich reporting and URL trace capabilities that give administrators insight into the kind of attacks happening in your organization.

-The following are the primary ways you can use ATP for message protection:
+The following are the primary ways you can use Defender for Office 365 for message protection:

-In an Office 365 ATP filtering-only scenario, ATP provides cloud-based email protection for your on-premises Exchange Server environment or any other on-premises SMTP email solution.
+In a Defender for Office 365 filtering-only scenario, Defender for Office 365 provides cloud-based email protection for your on-premises Exchange Server environment or any other on-premises SMTP email solution.

-Office 365 ATP can be enabled to protect Exchange Online cloud-hosted mailboxes.
-To learn more about Exchange Online, see the Exchange Online Service Description.
+Defender for Office 365 can be enabled to protect Exchange Online cloud-hosted mailboxes.
+To learn more about Exchange Online, see the Exchange Online service description.

-In a hybrid deployment, ATP can be configured to protect your messaging environment and control mail routing when you have a mix of on-premises and cloud mailboxes with Exchange Online Protection for inbound email filtering.
+In a hybrid deployment, Defender for Office 365 can be configured to protect your messaging environment and control mail routing when you have a mix of on-premises and cloud mailboxes with Exchange Online Protection for inbound email filtering.

-You can add ATP to the following Exchange and Office 365 subscription plans:
+You can add Defender for Office 365 to the following Exchange and Microsoft 365 subscription plans: